Fireworks bylaw

 d) such days that constitute the recognized duration of the holiday known as Diwali (otherwise known as Deepavali); and

-e) the seven day period immediately preceding each of the days listed in (a) to (d).
+(e) the seven (7) day period immediately preceding each of the days listed in (a) to (d).

-4.4 No person shall offer for sale, cause or permit to be sold, or sell family fireworks to any person who is or who appears to be under the age of eighteen years and can not produce evidence that he/she is eighteen years of age or older.
+3.5 No person shall Offer for Sale, cause or permit to be sold, or sell Family Fireworks to any person who is or who appears to be under the age of eighteen (18) years and can not produce evidence that he/she is eighteen (18) years of age or older.

-4.5 No person storing family fireworks for sale shall store them except as permitted under the Explosives Act.
+3.6 No person storing Family Fireworks for sale shall store them except as permitted under the Explosives Act.

 5.0 Use of family fireworks

-5.1 No person shall set off family fireworks except between dusk and 11:00 PM on the following days:
+5.1 No person shall Set Off Family Fireworks except between 9:00 PM and 11:00 PM on the following days:

-(c) such days that constitute the recognized duration of the holiday known as the Lunar New Year (otherwise known as Chinese New Year); and
+a) one (1) day, as declared by the Director, during the holiday known as the Lunar New Year (otherwise known as Chinese New Year); and,

-(d) such days that constitute the recognized duration of the holiday known as Diwali (otherwise known as Deepavali).
+b) two (2) days, as declared by the Director, during the holiday known as Diwali (otherwise known as Deepavali).

-5.2 No child shall set off any fireworks, other than a sparkler where the child is under the supervision of an adult at all times.
+5.3 No Child shall Set Off any fireworks, other than a sparkler where the Child is under the supervision of an adult at all times.

-5.3 No parent, guardian or person standing in the place of a parent with respect to a child shall permit that child to set off any firework, other than a sparkler where the child is under the supervision of an adult at all times.
+5.4 No parent, guardian or person standing in the place of a parent with respect to a Child shall permit that Child to Set Off any fireworks, other than a sparkler where the Child is under the supervision of an adult at all times.

-5.4 No person shall set off family fireworks on any land of which he or she is not the owner, without obtaining the prior written permission of the owner to do so.
+5.5 No person shall Set Off Family Fireworks on any land of which he or she is not the Owner, without obtaining the prior written permission of the Owner to do so.

-5.5 No person shall set off family fireworks into, inside of, or on any building, accessory building, structure, or motor vehicle.
+5.6 No person shall Set Off Family Fireworks into, inside of, or on any building, accessory building, structure, or Motor Vehicle.

-5.6 No person shall store, handle or set off family fireworks in an unsafe manner, or in a manner that creates a nuisance, taking into account the noise, danger from fire and explosion, and risk of death, injury and damage to property inherent in the storage, handling or use of fireworks.
+5.7 No person shall store, handle or Set Off Family Fireworks in an unsafe manner, or in a manner that creates a nuisance, taking into account the noise, danger from fire and explosion, and risk of death, injury and damage to property inherent in the storage, handling or use of fireworks.

-5.8 Despite Section 5.1, if the Fire Chief makes a declaration that the City or any part thereof shall be considered a restricted fire zone, no person shall set off family fireworks within the City, or the part of the City to which the declaration applies, during the time that the declaration is in effect.
+5.9 Despite sections 5.1 and 5.2, if the Fire Chief makes a declaration that the City or any part thereof shall be considered a restricted fire zone, no person shall Set Off Family Fireworks within the City, or the part of the City to which the declaration applies, during the time that the declaration is in effect.

 6.0 Display fireworks